 As a business, we’re enjoying our best year to date.

-We didn’t eek past our highest gross year (that was a miserable year), but we had our best net year by far — and that’s a much bigger win for me because it also meant we made and kept more money and I worked fewer hours than I ever have before.
+We just eeked past our highest gross year ever (which was a miserable year) and had our best net year by far — and that’s a much bigger win for me because it also meant we made and kept more money and I worked fewer hours than I ever have before.

 As a family, we also have never been happier.